uilianries/imgui/Home.md

 :----------------------------------------------------------: |
 | [Discussions](#discussions) - [Wiki Pages](#Wiki-pages) - [Tutorials](#Tutorials) - [References](#References) - [Articles, Videos, etc.](#articles-videos-blog-posts) |

 Welcome to the Dear ImGui wiki!
-Always in construction - feel free to edit and contribute!
+Feel free to edit and contribute!

 Thank you to every past and present [[Sponsors]] for making this project possible.